FalkAlexander/traffy/README.md

 Traffy is an all-in-one management suite for the regulation of dormitory networks with the focus on ease of usability for its users.
 It is specialized in dealing with huge amounts of users/tenants.
 It got initially developed for the student dormitory in Görlitz.

 ## Feature Overview
-* 👨‍👩‍👧‍👦️ Tenant database with master data management
+* 🏠️ Tenant database with master data management
 * 💻️ Automated network connection registration with device to user assignment, no software installation or manual interface configuration required
-* 🚦️ Traffic accounting, rules, exceptions and more
+* 🚥️ Traffic accounting, shaping, rules, exceptions and more
-* 🖥️ Intuitive and responsive web interface for users
+* 🖥️ Intuitive, responsive and multilingual web interface for users
 * 🚨️ Administration web interface with statistics, monitoring and user/connection settings
 * 🔒️ Security measures to prevent connection tampering